+Disinfection Byproduct Precursors

-Disinjection Byproduct Precursors Control of DBP precursors (TOC) MCL MCLG Range Major Sources in Drinking Water Source Water TT N/A 1.5 to 3.3 Various natural and manmade sources Treated Water ΤT N/A 1.2 to 2.3 Various natural and manmade sources
+Control of DBP precursors (TOC) MCL MCLG Range Major Sources in Drinking Water Source Water TT N/A 1.4 to 3.3 Various natural and manmade sources Treated Water TT N/A 1.0 to 2.3 Various natural and manmade sources

-Disinfaction Dunnadust Drasurson

-(A) Results reported due to regulatory requirement or detection of a constituent.

-(B) Results reported include amounts that are less than the State Water Resources Control Board - Division of Drinking Water (DDW) required detection level for this constituent.

-(C) The weighted average reflects the quantity of water provided from each source of supply, be it groundwater (wells) and/or surface water along with the representative concentration for a particular constituent.

-(D) ABOUT DBCP: Some people who use water containing DBCP in excess of the MCL over many years may experience reproductive difficulties and may have an increased risk of getting cancer.
-The State Water Resources Control Board - Division of Drinking Water (DDW) has waived Friant Kern Canal from DBCP testing.
-The last sample in 1993 was ND.

-(E) ABOUT 1,2,3-TCP: Some people who drink water containing 1,2,3-trichloropropane (1,2,3-TCP) in excess of the MCL over many years may have an increased risk of getting cancer.
+- (A) Results reported due to regulatory requirement or detection of a constituent. - (B) The weighted average reflects the quantity of water provided from each source of supply, be it groundwater (wells) and/or surface water along with the representative concentration for a particular constituent. - (C) Results reported include amounts that are less than the State Water Resources Control Board Division of Drinking Water (DDW) required detection level for this constituent. - (D) ABOUT DBCP: Some people who use water containing DBCP in excess of the MCL over many years may experience reproductive difficulties and may have an increased risk of getting cancer.
+The State Water Resources Control Board Division of Drinking Water (DDW) has waived Friant Kern Canal from DBCP testing.
+The last sample in 1993 was ND. - (E) ABOUT 1,2,3-TCP: Some people who drink water containing 1,2,3-trichloropropane (1,2,3-TCP) in excess of the MCL over many years may have an increased risk of getting cancer.
 1,2,3-TCP had a notification level (NL) of 5 ppt until December 14, 2017, when the MCL of 5 ppt became effective.
 We are required to monitor your drinking water for specific contaminants on a regular basis.
-Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.

-(F) ABOUT NITRATE: Nitrate in drinking water at levels above 10 mg/L (as N) is a health risk for infants of less than six months of age.
+Results of regular monitoring are an indicator of whether or not your drinking water meets health standards. - (F) ABOUT NITRATE: Nitrate in drinking water at levels above 10 mg/L (as N) is a health risk for infants of less than six months of age.
 Such nitrate levels in drinking water can interfere with the capacity of the infant's blood to carry oxygen, resulting in a serious illness; symptoms include shortness of breath and blueness of the skin.
 Nitrate levels as N that are above 10 mg/L may also affect the ability of the blood to carry oxygen in other individuals, such as pregnant women and those with certain specific enzyme deficiencies.
-If you are caring for an infant, or you are pregnant, you should ask advice from your health care provider.

-(G) ABOUT SECONDARY DRINKING WATER STANDARDS: Chloride, Specific Conductance and Total Dissolved Solids were found at levels exceeding the Secondary MCLs.
+If you are caring for an infant, or you are pregnant, you should ask advice from your health care provider. - (G) ABOUT SECONDARY DRINKING WATER STANDARDS: Chloride, Specific Conductance and Total Dissolved Solids were found at levels exceeding the Secondary MCLs.
 These MCLs are set to protect you against unpleasant aesthetic affects such as color, taste, odor or appearance of drinking water.
-The elevated levels are typically due to naturally occurring organic materials.

-(H) ABOUT TOTAL TRIHALOMETHANES (TTHMS): Some people who drink water containing Total Trihalomethanes in excess of the MCL over many years may experience liver, kidney or central nervous system problems, and may have an increased risk of getting cancer.

-(I) ABOUT HALOACETIC ACIDS (HAA5s): Some people who drink water containing Haloacetic Acids in excess of the MCL over many years may have an increased risk of getting cancer.
+The elevated levels are typically due to naturally occurring organic materials. - (H) ABOUT TOTAL TRIHALOMETHANES (TTHMs): Some people who drink water containing Total Trihalomethanes in excess of the MCL over many years may experience liver, kidney or central nervous system problems, and may have an increased risk of getting cancer. - (I) ABOUT HALOACETIC ACIDS (HAA5s): Some people who drink water containing Haloacetic Acids in excess of the MCL over many years may have an increased risk of getting cancer.